When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Municipal foreign policy

-Town twinning is thus an instrument of the "municipal foreign policy" of the towns and municipalities.
-Beyond the twinning of the two towns and their populations, the future town twinning should serve to improve understanding and peaceful coexistence and thereby create a lasting understanding between individual nations as a step towards the realisation of a united Europe.
+Town twinning is an instrument of the "communal foreign policy" of cities and municipalities.
+In addition to the twinning connection between the two cities and their populations, a town twinning is intended to promote better understanding and peaceful coexistence, thereby creating lasting understanding between individual nations as a step towards the realisation of a united Europe.

-The European City of Bocholt still applies a three-stage system - the "Bocholt Model" - before entering into an official town twinning arrangement.
-In this way, it wants to ensure that the relationships prove themselves at the various levels, such as civil society, institutions, schools, politics and administration, etc. There are these stages:
+The European City of Bocholt still applies a three-stage system - the "Bocholt model" - before entering into an official town twinning agreement.
+The aim is to ensure that the relationships at the various levels, such as civil society, institutions, schools, politics and administration, etc., prove their worth.
+There are these stages:

 • 1st stage: Declaration of friendship

-Once you have seen that everything has grown and remained stable over a generation - about 25 years - the willingness of the European City of Bocholt to conclude an official town twinning agreement is there.
+Once you have seen that everything has grown and remained stable over a generation - around 25 years - the European City of Bocholt is in favour of concluding an official town twinning agreement.

-The conclusion of the latest town twinning with the Lithuanian town of Akmene in 2022, the year of the 800th anniversary of the European town of Bocholt, will open up synergy effects with the town twinning anniversaries of the other Bocholt twin towns in the future: Rossendale (GB) and Bocholt (B) in 1952 as well as Aurillac in 1972 (conclusion of this town twinning on the occasion of the 750th anniversary of the town of Bocholt).
+The conclusion of the latest town twinning with the Lithuanian town of Akmene in 2022 on the occasion of the 800th anniversary of the European City of Bocholt will open up synergy effects in the future through the common year with the town twinning anniversaries with the other Bocholt twin towns: Rossendale (GB) and Bocholt (B) in 1952 and Aurillac in 1972 (the conclusion of this town twinning took place on the 750th anniversary of the city of Bocholt).

-The town twinning and friendship projects are organised by the twinning officer of the town of Bocholt in the Sessional Services and International Affairs Division of the mayor's office.
-The corresponding human and financial resources are also made available there.
+The organisational anchoring of town twinning and friendships is carried out by the City of Bocholt's European Affairs Officer in the Meetings and International Affairs Division in the Mayor's Office.
+The corresponding personnel and financial resources are also made available there.

-Photo Wuxi - Evening glow on Lake Lihu - Copyright ZHANG Bo
+Photo Wuxi - Sunset at Lihu Lake - Copyright ZHANG Bo

 Administration and politics - hand in hand

-The Committee for Culture and Town Twinning of the City of Bocholt currently provides political support for international relations.
-The town has maintained this committee since around 1975, when it was founded as the town twinning working group.
-This political commitment supports the visibility of town twinning in public as well as at state, federal and EU level.
+The City of Bocholt's International Advisory Committee currently provides political support for international and cross-border relations.
+The city has maintained this committee since around 1975, when it was founded as a town twinning working group.
+This political commitment supports the visibility of city friendships and partnerships as well as cooperation with the neighbouring Netherlands in the public eye and at state, federal and EU level.

 The personal link between administration, politics and associations with regard to "good bridges" is important.
-The personal commitment in the cooperation with volunteers of the partnership work brings the European City of Bocholt further in this field.
-For example, the twinning officer of the city of Bocholt works on a voluntary basis as a board member in all German-foreign societies that have written the cultivation of town friendships and twinning into their statutes.
+Personal commitment in co-operation with volunteers in partnership work helps the European City of Bocholt to progress in this area.
+For example, the City of Bocholt's European Affairs Officer also works on a voluntary basis as a board member in all German-foreign societies that have written the maintenance of city friendships and partnerships into their statutes.

-To this day, the content of town twinning and friendship visits has mainly come from these areas:
+To date, the content of city friendships and partnerships has focussed on these areas:

 • Culture and history